tikankika/COSEAQ/INFO Study questions - developing question GOSEAQ S.md

 - `/Set-of-Study-Questions`: Creates an extensive series of study questions across grade levels.
 - `/PRINT_QUESTIONS`: Outputs the final set of questions, including key details like keywords, grade level, question text, and feedback/answers.

-This markdown template delineates the GQEQT Phase 2 - Study Question Developer's structure, objectives, and functionalities, providing educators with a comprehensive tool for enhancing their question development process.
+This markdown template delineates the GOSEAQ Phase 2 - Study Question Developer's structure, objectives, and functionalities, providing educators with a comprehensive tool for enhancing their question development process.